bstewart/stm/README.md

 ### Getting Started
 See the vignette for several example analyses.
 The main function to estimate the model is `stm()` but there are a host of other useful functions.
 If you have your documents already converted to term-document matrices you can ingest them using `readCorpus()`.
 If you just have raw texts you will want to start with `textProcessor()`.

+### To Developers
+Up until September 2016 we've primarily been doing development in private in a separate github repository.
+As we have gotten several great pull requests from the community, we are in the process of shifting development over here- primarily in the develop branch.